deivarayanazhagappan/engine-kasse/README.md

 2. Start the mongoDb server (mongod.exe) by getting into the installation location [....MongoDB\Server\3.2\bin].

-Note: By default mongodb server runs on port 27017 and it is configured in the mongo-repository-context.xml in the project.
+   Note: By default mongodb server runs on port 27017.

 3. Clone the project.

 4. Import the project onto eclipse by importing it as a Maven Project.

+5. Run maven build "mvn clean install"

-5. Check the test cases and enjoy!!!
+6. Check the test cases and enjoy!!!

 Contributions are most welcome :)